cjstreet/Surfs_Up/README.md

 SQLite, SQLAlchemy, and Flask to use SQL database structures and querying methods.
 Visualizations in python using jupyter NB.

 ## Overview:
-Prepare and analyze the Hawaii dataset to describe key difference in weather between June and December in Oahu.
+Prepare and analyze the Hawaii dataset to describe key differences in weather between June and December in Oahu.
 Give recommendations for further analysis and determine if a surf business is sustainable year-round.

 ## Results:
 - The average temperature in Oahu in June is 75 degrees fahrenheit.
 - The average temperature in Oahu in December is 71 degrees fahrenheit.
-Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+- The temperatures for both months flunctuate around 3%
+- The minimum temperature in December is about 8 degrees less than in June.
+- The maximum temperature in June is 85 and December 83.

 <div>
 <table border="1" class="dataframe">